Skip to main content

-Android devices will require an extra step to enable Critical Notifications, please follow our guide on how to enable critical notifications
+Android devices require an extra step to enable Critical Notifications.
+Please follow our guide on how to enable critical notifications.

 Intro

-- You’ll be presented with the option to copy the push notification code snippet
+5. You’ll see an option to copy the push notification code snippet.

 Install push notification